AshutoshAJ/TicTacToe/README.md

 * Glow indicates players turn.
 * Touching any cell, starts the game.
 * Cell shows activated by which player.
-* Clicking on the winner starts a new game.
+* Clicking on the winner message starts a new game.
 ___

 # Screenshots